Jane Brook

 Population growth drivers in Jane Brook are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Jane Brook's population, as of Nov 2025, is estimated at around 3,972.
-This reflects an increase since the 2021 Census which reported a population of 3,670 people.
-The change was inferred from AreaSearch's estimate of resident population at 3,939 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 759 persons per square kilometer.
-Jane Brook's growth rate of 8.2% positions it within 1.5 percentage points of the national average (9.7%).
-Population growth was primarily driven by natural growth contributing approximately 62.0%.
+The population of Jane Brook is estimated at around 3,972 as of February 2026, reflecting an increase of 8.2% since the 2021 Census which reported a population of 3,670 people.
+This increase is inferred from AreaSearch's estimate of the resident population at 3,939 following examination of the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
+The population density ratio is 759 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Jane Brook's growth positions it within 1.7 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Natural growth contributed approximately 62.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population